The importance of charging infrastructure

 Tesla (TSLA) has long been the go-to choice for people looking for EV stocks — its market cap is now several times bigger than Ford and General Motors combined.
 But other than being an EV manufacturer, it’s also a play on charging infrastructure.

-Tesla has deployed over 40,000 Superchargers around the globe.
-Notably, these Superchargers can add up to 200 miles of range in just 15 minutes.
+Tesla says it has deployed over 45,000 Superchargers around the globe that can add up to 200 miles of range in just 15 minutes.

 “Since charging above 80 percent is rarely necessary, stops are typically short and convenient,” the company says.

 As an EV maker, Tesla’s business is going in the right direction.
 In 2022, the company delivered 1,313,851 EVs, representing a 40% increase year over year.

 Follow These Steps if you Want to Retire Early